 Signs of pregnancy in the bitch:

-Discharge from the vulva starting about one month after mating.
+- Discharge from the vulva starts about one month after mating.

 The diet should be monitored carefully and always take veterinary advice about the best nutrition during the stages of pregnancy.
 Five to six weeks into her pregnancy, she will need 30-50% more food than normal to provide sufficient nutrients to her puppies.
 Give her small and frequent meals to help her eat the amount of food she requires; the growing pups inside her will take up much more room and this will lead to her becoming full more quickly.
 If you use a good quality, high protein food, supplements will not be necessary.

-A little bit of exercise, a small walk is necessary but don’t make her overtired.
+A little bit of exercise, a small walk is necessary but we advise you to don’t make her overtired.
 Exercise should get started after the first month of pregnancy.

 Many canine medications are safe to use during pregnancy, however, veterinary advice should always be sought to ensure the specific medication you have in mind will cause no harm to the pups.
 If you give your bitch regular preventative medication for heartworm you can continue this throughout the pregnancy.